GrantMeStrength/TRS80gotek/README.md

 My TRS-80 Model 4 had only one good floppy, so my goal was to boot from the GoTek and then mount the [FreHD](http://members.iinet.net.au/~ianmav/trs80/emulator.htm) hard drive emulator.

 I was able to obtain an SD card with the necessary file structure from the kind folks on the [TRS-80 facebook group](https://www.facebook.com/groups/331822553911105/?multi_permalinks=859479207812101&notif_id=1582732527634985&notif_t=feedback_reaction_generic).

+I had to add the FreHD.rom file to the root of the SD card, and then use a .hfe file on the USB card that contained the frehd autoboot loader on the boot sector of the "floppy".
+At least, that's what Matt told me :)